Henrique-Sanches20019/Data_Analysis_Bootcamp_Suzano/README.md

     - Each WO includes: number, issuance date, value, status, and a completion date for the work

 ### Financial_Sample_Project
 Power BI dashboard analysing sales and profit by country, product and segment, using the dataset attached to the project.
-The link to the dashboard is available [here](https://app.powerbi.com/view?r=eyJrIjoiODk2YTk1ZWQtNjYzMC00ZGIwLTg2NjAtMDVmZTI0NTMwNTRiIiwidCI6ImZlODc4N2JjLWM5MTQtNDY2NS04NTQ3LTI2OGUxNWNiMGQ5YSJ9).
+The link to the report is available [here](https://app.powerbi.com/view?r=eyJrIjoiODk2YTk1ZWQtNjYzMC00ZGIwLTg2NjAtMDVmZTI0NTMwNTRiIiwidCI6ImZlODc4N2JjLWM5MTQtNDY2NS04NTQ3LTI2OGUxNWNiMGQ5YSJ9).

+As a second project for the DIO bootcamp, I've created a more detailed report using Power BI for the Financial Sample Project.
+You can check the new report [here](https://app.powerbi.com/view?r=eyJrIjoiNGE5YzU0NjUtZWI0OS00ZDcxLTgyMWEtMjM2NDVjOWI3ZDQwIiwidCI6ImZlODc4N2JjLWM5MTQtNDY2NS04NTQ3LTI2OGUxNWNiMGQ5YSJ9).